cryptexfinance/contracts/docs/IVaultHandler.md

 Allows users to remove collateral currently not being used to generate TCAP tokens from their vaults

-reverts if the resulting ratio is less than the minimun ratio _amount should be higher than 0 transfers the collateral back to the user
+reverts if the resulting ratio is less than the minimum ratio _amount should be higher than 0 transfers the collateral back to the user

 ### `mint(uint256 _amount)` (external)

-Uses collateral to generate debt on TCAP Tokens which are minted and assigend to caller
+Uses collateral to generate debt on TCAP Tokens which are minted and assigned to caller

 _amount should be higher than 0